lupplaridel/content-ops-starter/content/pages/index.md

         subtitle: Boost Confidence & Curiosity
         text: >
           Whether your child needs extra help or is eager to learn more, our enrichment sessions make learning fun and meaningful.
-1 on 1.
+1 on 1 or Group.
         image:
           url: /images/icon3.svg
           altText: Featured icon three